Nicotinamide adenine dinucleotide: Clinical significance

 Since many oxidoreductases use NAD+ and NADH as substrates, and bind them using a highly conserved structural motif, the idea that inhibitors based on NAD+ could be specific to one enzyme is surprising.
 However, this can be possible: for example, inhibitors based on the compounds mycophenolic acid and tiazofurin inhibit IMP dehydrogenase at the NAD+ binding site.
 Because of the importance of this enzyme in purine metabolism, these compounds may be useful as anti-cancer, anti-viral, or immunosuppressive drugs.
 Other drugs are not enzyme inhibitors, but instead activate enzymes involved in NAD+ metabolism.
 Sirtuins are a particularly interesting target for such drugs, since activation of these NAD-dependent deacetylases extends lifespan in some animal models.
 Compounds such as resveratrol increase the activity of these enzymes, which may be important in their ability to delay aging in both vertebrate, and invertebrate model organisms.
 In one experiment, mice given NAD for one week had improved nuclear-mitochrondrial communication.

 Because of the differences in the metabolic pathways of NAD+ biosynthesis between organisms, such as between bacteria and humans, this area of metabolism is a promising area for the development of new antibiotics.
-For example, the enzyme nicotinamidase, which converts nicotinamide to nicotinic acid, is a target for drug design, as this enzyme is absent in humans but present in yeast and bacteria.
+For example, the enzyme nicotinamidase, which converts nicotinamide to nicotinic acid, is a target for drug design because this enzyme is absent in humans but present in yeast and bacteria.

 In bacteriology, NAD, sometimes referred to factor V, is used as a supplement to culture media for some fastidious bacteria.

+High-cost unlicensed infusions of NAD+ have been claimed in the UK to be "clinically proven" and "effective" treatment for alcoholism and drug abuse.
+NAD+ is not approved or licensed for medical use in the UK; there are likely breaches of advertising and medicines rules, and no proof that treatments work.
+Medical experts say "It's complete nonsense" ...
+"It's untested and unproven.
+We don't know anything about its efficacy or long-term safety".
+A November 2024 study, cited 700 times, claiming that NAD+ levels in lab rats decreased with age was withdrawn after images were found to have been manipulated, and underlying data was not provided to the publishers on request.